PennLINC/xcp_d/docs/workflows.rst

 more information.

 .. important::
-   Starting in version 0.4.0, if motion parameters are filtered in this step, the filtered motion parameters (including FD, and any squared or derivative regressors) will be used in the confound regression step.
+   Starting in version 0.4.0, if users request motion parameter filtering, filtered motion parameters (including FD, and any squared or derivative regressors) will be used for both outlier detection and confound regression.

+   Before that release, filtered motion parameters were only used for outlier detection.

 The two options for the motion-filtering parameter are "notch" (the band-stop filter) and "lp" (the low-pass filter).